-Table 1: Number of mothers and babies, Queensland, 2012 to 2021 10 Table 2: Mothers birthing in Queensland, at least 32 weeks gestation, who attended five or more antenatal visits, by Aboriginal and Torres Strait Islander status, 2020 and 2021 12 Table 3: Most frequent primary reasons for induction of labour, Queensland, 2012 and 2021 16 Table 4: Rate of selected perinatal risk factors, by Aboriginal and Torres Strait Islander status, Socioeconomic Indices for Areas (SEIFA) quintile and remoteness, 2020 and 2021 23 Table 5: First 10 reasons for antenatal transfer and proportion of transferred mothers birthing in Queensland, 2020 and 2021 28 Table 6: Order of prevalence of key congenital anomalies, Queensland 2020 and 2021 33 Table 7: Neural tube defects by selected maternal and child characteristics, 2017 to 2021 35 Table 8: Microcephaly by selected maternal and child characteristics, 2017 to 2021 37 Table 9: Tetralogy of Fallot by selected maternal and child characteristics, 2017 to 2021 39 Table 10: Congenital hypothyroidism by selected maternal and child characteristics, 2020 and 2021 41 Table 11: Perinatal CMV detections and sample types provided by Queensland pathology providers, 2017 to 2021 44 Table 12: Characteristics of Cystic Fibrosis, Fragile X Syndrome, and Spinal Muscular Atrophy and details about genetic testing 49 Table 13: Maternal mortality ratios (MMR), Queensland and Australia, 2010-12 and 2019-21 52 late deaths) 52 Table 15: Causes of maternal deaths in Queensland 2020 and 2021 53 Table 16: Queensland maternal suicides for biennial reporting periods 2014 to 2021 54 Table 17: Clinical characteristics of direct and indirect maternal deaths, Queensland 2004 to 2021 (death during pregnancy or within 42 days of giving birth) 65 women giving birth, Queensland, 2010 to 2021 66 Table 19: Rate of perinatal mortality and selected perinatal/maternal risk factors, excluding terminations of pregnancy and babies with selected major congenital anomalies, by hospital peer group, 2020 and 2021 69 Table 20: Rates of intrapartum death (excluding congenital abnormalities and terminations of pregnancy), by triennia and gestational age, babies whose births were recorded in Queensland facilities, 2001 to 2021 72 Table 21: Contributing factors in perinatal deaths 34 weeks or more gestation excluding congenital 70 Table 22: Maternal demographics and place of birth of included perinatal deaths compared with /9 all births, 34 weeks or more gestation Queensland, 2020 .102 Table 23: Primary causes of included perinatal deaths by the PSANZ perinatal death classification (PSANZ PDC) .104 Table 24: Primary causes of included neonatal deaths by the PSANZ neonatal death classification (PSANZ NDC) 105 Table 25: Contributing factors in perinatal deaths 34 weeks or more gestation excluding congenital abnormalities, Queensland, January to December 2020. .105 Table 26: Contributing factors rating and count .105
+Table 1: Number of mothers and babies, Queensland, 2012 to 2021 10 Table 2: Mothers birthing in Queensland, at least 32 weeks gestation, who attended five or more 40 antenatal visits, by Aboriginal and Torres Strait Islander status, 2020 and 2021 Table 3: Most frequent primary reasons for induction of labour, Queensland, 2012 and 2021 16 Socioeconomic Indices for Areas (SEIFA) quintile and remoteness, 2020 and 2021 23 Table 5: First 10 reasons for antenatal transfer and proportion of transferred mothers birthing in 23 Queensland, 2020 and 2021 28 Table 6: Order of prevalence of key congenital anomalies, Queensland 2020 and 2021 Table 7: Neural tube defects by selected maternal and child characteristics, 2017 to 2021 35 Table 8: Microcephaly by selected maternal and child characteristics, 2017 to 2021 37 Table 9: Tetralogy of Fallot by selected maternal and child characteristics, 2017 to 2021 Table 10: Congenital hypothyroidism by selected maternal and child characteristics, 2020 and 2021.
+41 Table 11: Perinatal CMV detections and sample types provided by Queensland pathology providers, 2017 to 2021 44 details about genetic testingdetails about genetic testing /, 0 Table 13: Maternal mortality ratios (MMR), Queensland and Australia, 2010-12 and 2019-21 Table 14: Classification of maternal deaths in Queensland 2020 and 2021 (includes incidental and 52 late deaths) 52 Table 15: Causes of maternal deaths in Queensland 2020 and 2021 53 Table 16: Queensland maternal suicides for biennial reporting periods 2014 to 2021 54 Table 17: Clinical characteristics of direct and indirect maternal deaths, Queensland 2004 to 2021 (death during pregnancy or within 42 days of giving birth) 65 Table 18: Characteristics of women who died (direct and indirect deaths), and proportions of all women giving birth, Queensland, 2010 to 2021 66 Table 19: Rate of perinatal mortality and selected perinatal/maternal risk factors, excluding terminations of pregnancy and babies with selected major congenital anomalies, by hospital peer group, 2020 and 2021 69 Table 20: Rates of intrapartum death (excluding congenital abnormalities and terminations of pregnancy), by triennia and gestational age, babies whose births were recorded in Queensland facilities, 2001 to 2021 72 Table 21: Contributing factors in perinatal deaths 34 weeks or more gestation excluding congenital abnormalities, Queensland, 2018-2020 79 Table 22: Maternal demographics and place of birth of included perinatal deaths compared with all births, 34 weeks or more gestation Queensland, 2020 .102 Table 23: Primary causes of included perinatal deaths by the PSANZ perinatal death classification (PSANZ PDC) .104 Table 24: Primary causes of included neonatal deaths by the PSANZ neonatal death classification (PSANZ NDC) Table 25: Contributing factors in perinatal deaths 34 weeks or more gestation excluding .
+105 congenital abnormalities, Queensland, January to December 2020 .105 Table 26: Contributing factors rating and count List of flowcharts Flowchart 1: Flow chart for 2020 perinatal deaths selected for confidential enquiry 78